Alexander Somek: Work

 Somek's work has addressed the theory of legal relation, social justice and inclusion, transnational democracy and legal philosophy.

 Early work

-In his early work, influenced by the critical legal scholarship of Duncan Kennedy and Roberto Mangabeira Ungerwho he has cited in his later publications, Somek explored the political significance of systematic legal thought.
+In his early work, influenced by the critical legal scholarship of Duncan Kennedy and Roberto Mangabeira Unger who he has cited in his later publications, Somek explored the political significance of systematic legal thought.
 He attempted to recover and defend its creative and constructive promise, this by contrast to the familiar conceptions of legal doctrine that emphasize fidelity to law qua stable abstract entity that purports to be amenable to description in value-neutral terms.
 Sceptical of this idea, Somek even went so far as to debunk the idea that ontological import might be granted to the “objective meaning” of norms.

 His work in this area grew – in particular with regard to the critique of the reification of the meaning of norms – what he and his co-author Nikolaus Forgó later called “post-positivist legal theory”.